MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 >
 > When possible, Microsoft recommends using the above methods to run the additional tasks instead of running them via the task sequence.
 Using the above methods will allow you to use the solution to speed up the deployment.

 If no additional tasks are needed via a task sequence before running the Autopilot deployment, then the Windows Autopilot for existing devices task sequence can be modified to eliminate unneeded tasks and processes.
-Eliminating unneeded tasks and processes will speed up the deployment process and the time it takes for the deployment to finish.
+Eliminating unneeded tasks and processes speeds up the deployment process and the time it takes for the deployment to finish.
 Examples of processes that can be eliminated to speed up the deployment include:

 - Running Windows Setup additional times via the **Setup Windows and ConfigMgr** task.
 - Installing the Configuration Manager client via the **Setup Windows and ConfigMgr**.